-The Judge has agreed that the 23 saints be entitled to participate as members for voting purposes and strongly encouraged the elders twice that the church's records be turned over to them.
+The Judge has agreed that the 23 saints should be reinstated as members and ordered that the church's records be turned over to them.
 Furthermore, the Judge advised the elders to work out a negotiated agreement.
 However, despite their own demands for obedience, the elders have been very slow in complying with the Judge's instructions.
 In order to have membership restored and documents produced, the church had to be named in the legal action.
 The saints are not bringing this action for any personal benefit but, according to Ohio law, they are bringing this action as members on behalf of the church in order for the church to be protected and have the church's losses recovered.